scott96707/faceRecognitionApi/README.md

 1. postgres

 ## To run locally:
-This back-end will not work locally, there is no API key necessary to access teh Clarifai API stored.
+This back-end will not work locally, there is no API key necessary to access the Clarifai API stored.

 To see the app go to: [Heroku Deployment](https://facerecognitionfrontend.herokuapp.com/)